-- 7.1 We offer advice to our existing residents who wish to move home, whether to another social housing property, into the private rented sector or through homeownership. - 7.2 We will take every opportunity to explain the requirements in respect of property condition, the need to have a clear rent account and no current tenancy breaches before looking for a move; for example, during tenancy visits and when you contact us for advice on how to move. - 7.3 Where you ask, we will support you with any housing applications by helping with paperwork, access to IT and where appropriate providing supporting information to CBL schemes.

-- 7.4 You may be accepted for an exceptional transfer if your needs cannot be met through the local CBL system.
-We may work with you and other agencies to meet your housing needs.
-We support our residents in finding mutual exchanges through our membership of a national exchange scheme. - 7.5 If you have applied for a transfer because a disability has made your current home unsuitable, we will work with you and other agencies to see whether adapting your home might offer a better long-term solution than a move. - 7.6 If your relationship has broken down, we will give you advice on applying to your local or other CBL schemes.
-We will not normally make a direct offer of alternative accommodation to the person leaving the property. - 7.7 You may be accepted for an exceptional transfer if your needs cannot be met through the local CBL system.
-We may work with you and other agencies to meet your housing needs.
+- 7.1 We offer advice to our existing customers who wish to move home, whether to another social housing property, into the private rented sector or through homeownership. - 7.2 We will take every opportunity to explain the requirements in respect of property condition, the need to have a clear rent account and no current tenancy breaches before looking for a move; for example, during tenancy visits and when you contact us for advice on how to move. - 7.3 Where you ask, we will support you with any housing applications.
+For example, helping with access to IT and where appropriate providing supporting information to CBL schemes. - 7.4 You may be accepted for an exceptional transfer if you meet the criteria set out in our exceptional transfer policy. - 7.5 We may work with you and other agencies to meet your housing needs.
+We support our customers in finding mutual exchanges through our membership of a national exchange scheme. - 7.6 If you have applied for a transfer because a disability has made your current home unsuitable, we will work with you and other agencies to see whether adapting your home might offer a better long-term solution than a move. - 7.7 If your relationship has broken down, we will give you advice on applying to your local or other CBL schemes.
+We will not normally make a direct offer of alternative accommodation to the person leaving the property. - 7.8 In situations of domestic abuse, we may work with you and other agencies to meet your housing needs.
 We will work with you to find an option where you can feel safe in your home.
 This may include supporting a CBL application, considering a direct match to another home and/or giving advice on retaining your tenancy.
-We may consider assisting with temporary or alternative accommodation for the perpetrator of the abuse, where this is supported by other agencies, and where they agree to move out so that your children have the stability of staying in their family home.
+Further information on how we respond to Domestic abuse can be found in our Domestic abuse policy.
+We will take the local authorities lead on how we respond to the housing needs of survivors and perpetrators of Domestic Abuse.